Volatility forecasting with machine learning and intraday commonality: Data and realized volatility

 \subsection{Summary statistics}

-To mitigate the effect of possibly spurious data errors, for each stock, we set the data of return/volatility below the 0.5\% percentile set to the 0.5\% percentile, and data above the 99.5\% percentile set to the 99.5\% percentile, \mc{a process commonly referred to as \textit{winsorization}}.
+To mitigate the effect of possibly spurious data errors, for each stock, {we set the values of return/volatility below the 0.5\% percentile equal to the respective 0.5\% percentile, and the values above the 99.5\% percentile is set equal to the 99.5\% percentile,} {a process commonly referred to as \textit{winsorization}}.
 Figure \ref{fig:corr_daily_intra} illustrates the pairwise Pearson and Spearman correlations of returns and realized volatilities.
 This figure depicts the empirical distribution of pairwise correlation coefficients over the entire sample period.
-We observe generally higher correlations in realized volatility than the counterparts in return.
+We generally observe higher correlations in realized volatility than the counterparts in return.
 Figure \ref{fig:corr_daily_intra} also reveals that, on average, as the horizon gets longer, realized volatility's correlations increase from 0.598 (10-min) to 0.731 (30-min) to 0.766 (65-min).
 However, when turning to daily realized volatility, correlations in RVs become weaker, with an average of 0.514.
 This indicates that the connections between stocks in terms of intraday volatility may be more stable and tight than the ones in daily volatility.

 Figure \ref{fig:daily_RV} plots the daily realized volatility over time.
 Stocks demonstrate similar time series patterns, consistent with \citet{herskovic2016common, bollerslev2018risk}.
 Additionally, the width shrinks during the periods of higher volatility, such as, stock market crashes in August 2011 (European sovereign debt crisis), between June 2015 to June 2016 (Chinese stock market turbulence and Brexit), in March 2018 (China–United States trade war), in March 2020 (COVID-19).
-Figure \ref{fig:diurnal_RV} shows that the diurnal volatility forms a so-called reverse-J-shape, namely larger fluctuations near the open and close (\citet{harris1986transaction, engle2012forecasting}).
+Figure \ref{fig:diurnal_RV} shows that the diurnal volatility forms a so-called reverse-J-shape, namely larger fluctuations near the open and close (see \citet{harris1986transaction, engle2012forecasting}).